bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

 #### Custom SSL Certificates (Optional)

-If you have custom SSL certificates for the domain where the platform will be serve, you will need to add some configuration to the `vars.yml` file under the `all.vars` section.
+By default, the toolkit uses [Let's Encrypt](https://letsencrypt.org/) as CA and to generate SSL certificates that will be renewed periodically.
+However, if you want to stop using **Let's Encrypt** and to use your own certificates instead, you will have to set some extra parameters to the `vars.yml` file under the `all.vars` section.

 We recommend to store all the certificates in the directory `keys/<environment>` of this toolkit.